 Best Glute Isolation Exercises: Standing Side Leg Lifts for Outer Thighs

-Same as the previous exercise, only this time you’re pressing your leg up to the side (instead of directly back).
+Similar to the previous exercise, except this time you’re pressing your leg up to the side instead of directly back.

 16 reps each leg.